valleyofdoom/PC-Tuning/README.md

 ## 11.12.
 Miscellaneous

 - To declutter the interface, disable features on the taskbar and unpin shortcuts and tiles from the taskbar and start menu

-- Disable transparency effects in settings as it results in reproducibly higher CPU overhead ([1](/assets/images/transparency-effects-benchmark.png))

 - Windows Server Only: